Medical Grade Skin Care Products Available At Krauss Dermatology

 Unlike department store or luxury brands, these individual products are chosen by our dermatologists for their effectiveness.
-These products may initially be irritating for some people and can take time to get used to.
+Different products are more appropriate for particular skin types and conditions, allowing your Krauss Dermatology team to suggest the best regimen for your specific situation.
+Some products may initially be irritating for some people and can take time to get used to.
 For this reason, many are distributed only in physician’s offices, where these concerns can be monitored and addressed.
 Many of the products come in increasing strengths.
 In this way, you can get maximal benefit with minimal side effects.

 When beginning a regimen involving multiple products, start only 1 new product each week.
 If, after the first week, you have no irritation, itchiness, redness or flaking, you may begin another new product.

 The most important beauty product of all protects you from the sun’s rays.
-The face, chest, neck and back of hands should be protected daily to avoid the signs of aging and skin cancer.
-Zinc oxide and titanium dioxide are “physical” blocks that provide broad spectrum (UVA and UVB) protection without delay.
-Chemical sunblocks add longer lasting and waterproof protection, but require 30 to 40 minutes to work.
+The face, chest, neck, and back of hands should be protected daily to avoid the signs of aging and skin cancer.
+Zinc oxide and titanium dioxide are “physical” blocks that provide broad-spectrum (UVA and UVB) protection without delay.
+Chemical sunblocks add longer lasting and waterproof protection but require 30 to 40 minutes to work.
 Combination sunblocks contain both these types of compounds for maximum protection.
 Their elegant formulations make them a pleasure to use.
-All are fragrance free.

 Retinoids / Vitamin A Products